qemus/qemu-docker/readme.md

   * ### How do I boot Windows?

-    To enable Windows booting, add the following line to your compose file:

-    ```yaml
-    environment:
-      BOOT_MODE: "windows"
-    ```

-    This will also add a CD drive containing device drivers to the system, which can be used for the VirtIO hard drive during the installation.
-Afterwards install the VirtIO network drivers and the Windows guest tools.

-    An easier solution is to use [this container](https://github.com/dockur/windows), which is based on this project, but aimed specificly at running Windows.
-It will automaticly download the correct ISO file from the Microsoft servers for example.
+    This container is mainly focussed at Linux.
+For emulating Windows there is [another container](https://github.com/dockur/windows).
+It includes a TPM emulator, drivers, and will automaticly download the correct ISO file from the Microsoft servers.

   * ### How do I provide custom arguments to QEMU?